ShroomySquid/Minishell/README.md

 git@github.com:ShroomySquid/Minishell.git
 ```

-- Run the command make in the folder to compile the program.
+- Run the command "make" in the folder to compile the program.

 - NOTE: If not already there, brew and the readline library will be installed.